-This clause allows a neutral third party to work with the parties in the contract, and is often much less formal than a court proceedings.
+This clause allows a neutral third party to work with the parties in the contract and is often much less formal than a court proceeding.
 If no mutual understanding is reached, the arbitrator can issue a ruling on the dispute.

 |Here is a list of most negotiated contract clauses according to IACCM.|

 By and large, irrespective of what’s included in the contract, the clause is only enforceable when it doesn’t conflict with existing laws.
 For example, the statute of limitations or the arbitration clause.
 This is why it is difficult to write contract clauses from scratch.
 But with Revv, you can create any business contract seamlessly.

 Revv provides legally vetted contract templates that you can customize according to your requirements.

 With the feature-rich document editor provided on our platform, you will be able to add or edit text, insert images, connect to Google Sheets, integrate your payment system, and more.
 You can even make changes to your existing contract templates by simply uploading your document in Microsoft Word or PDF format.

 Revv not only provides solutions to create and manage your contract documents but also offers a lot more.